JohnLavender474/Mega-2D-Game-Engine/README.md

 The `GameEngine` class contains (among other things) collections for systems and entities.

 The `GameEngine` class is responsible for handling the spawning of entities.
-If you look at the `spawn` method in `GameEngine` along with the `spawn` method in `GameEntity`, you'll see that the `spawn` method in `GameEngine` is called first, and then once the entity is "spawned" inside the engine, then the entity's own `spawn` method is called.
+If you look at the `spawn` method in `GameEngine` along with the `onSpawn` method in `IGameEntity`, you'll see that the `spawn` method in `GameEngine` is called first, and then once the entity is "spawned" inside the engine, then the entity's
+`onSpawn` method is called.

-You'll also notice that in the `spawn` method of `GameEntity`, if "initialized" is false for the entity, then the entity's `init` method is called and then
+You'll also notice that in the `spawn` method of `GameEngine`, if "initialized" is false for the entity, then the entity's `init` method is called and then
 `initialized` is set to true.
 After this, the value for `initialized` will remain true until it is set to false by the programmer's own logic.

 Once this "spawn" process is complete, the entity is added to all systems that it qualifies for.
 In the `GameEngine` implementation, an entity is only added